EmmaJane22/HappyCamper/README.md

 #### Add Review Page

 Signed in users can complete the form to submit a new campsite review.
-The form includes the keys of site name, site location, site review, image URL, members only (toggle) and and visit date which is a Materialize date picker for ease of entry and uniformity of values in the database.
-All values are required exampt for image URL, as previously mentioned.
+The form includes the keys of site name, site location, site review, image URL, members only (toggle) and visit date which is a Materialize date picker for ease of entry and uniformity of values in the database.
+All values are required except for image URL, as previously mentioned.
 The form can then be submitted and stored in the database, or the Cancel button returns the user to the Find Campsite page.
 This all enables ease of navigation and good user experience.

 ![add review](/documentation/site_images/add_review.jpg)